 Overall, my design and development process is quick and iterative.
 Sketching is the jumping off point after research because fast, fluid and intrinsically a great form of communication between clients, teams and designers.
 Ideas can be sketched or plans or flowcharts can be visually described and all can be discussed and critiqued to get to developable ideas quickly.

 Tie it all together – Branding, Design & Business

 Part of my advantage is because of my involvement in business and brand plus product development.
 A business degree taught me a lot about theoretical business and the real world taught me about the real business :).
 I use this wisely so I am often at the intersection of design and brand story telling to create items which people really crave, told with meaningful stories.

 Telling brand stories:

 Understand the system and creation of print catalogs, dealer collateral, industry adverts and product packaging

 About me and my professional path.

-I have worked for some great brands from huge to very small, including Nike Swim, Yakima Racks, Leatherman Tools, General Electric, Ziba Design,, Pinnacle Exhibits, Chris King Precision Components.
-All with many different ways of understanding consumers, tackling design and manufacturing.
+I have worked for some top notch consumer facing brands from huge companies to very small, including the likes of Nike, Yakima Racks, Leatherman Tools, General Electric, Ziba Design, Pinnacle Exhibits, Chris King Precision Components.
+All with many different ways of understanding consumers, tackling design and varied manufacturing.

-Thanks for reading this somewhat small magazine spread of a story 🙂 The above samples are small part of my work.
+Thanks for reading, the above samples are small part of my work (due to confidentiality reasons).
 If you are interested in working with me, I would be happy to show you more of what I have created and talk through projects in detail.
-Please contact me on the form below.